what are Cataract Lenses?

 If you need cataract surgery, we will remove the natural lens within your eye and exchange it with a new artificial intraocular lens (IOL).
 IOLs, also known as lens implants, are extremely advanced and can effectively function like your natural lens.
 Often, the new lens may improve ongoing refractive issues as well.
 To help you determine which type of IOL works best for you, we will schedule an appointment called lens calculations.
-During this painless consultation, each eye will be measure with a multitude of sophisticated computers and lasers that customize the IOL selection for each individual patient.
+During this painless consultation, each eye will be measured with a multitude of sophisticated computers and lasers that customize the IOL selection for each individual patient.
 We will assess several factors, including your overall eye health, visual acuity, and daily activities that will help us select the best type of IOL for you.
 At Ophthalmology Associates of the Valley, our goal is to help patients improve their quality of life.
 If you experience symptoms caused by cataracts, please schedule an appointment with us to learn more about the advanced treatments we offer.

 The type of lens that will be chosen for you depends on the information we obtain during your diagnostic exams and your comprehensive eye evaluation.
 Below, you will find descriptions and explanations of some of our most popular premium lens options.
 Our goal is to help educate each patient so that the correct decision is made prior to surgery.
 Every patient has different visual needs and desires.
 The key question that needs to be answered is how important is it to the patient to reduce the need for distance glasses?
 Secondly, how important is it to the patient to reduce the need for reading glasses in addition to distance glasses?